iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

 }
 ```

-Finally, it is important to notice that <u>the mapping by name has priority over the mapping by type</u>.
+Finally, it is important to notice that <u>mapping by name has priority over mapping by type</u>.
 So if you
-include in the default mapping file a mapping for the _My EC2_ component by its name like this:
+include mappings in both mapping files for the _My EC2_ component like this:
 ```yaml
 // In the default mapping file
 components: